 Monuments as the next battleground

 Emaya announced that the next targets will be listed buildings — including several churches and the auditorium on the outskirts.
 Cleaning historic stone is delicate: the wrong products can permanently damage patina or limestone.
 That is why specialist firms are to be used.
-This is correct, but it also highlights a shortcoming: Palma lacks a graduated protection concept that distinguishes between everyday dirt, vandalism and the conservation care required for cultural assets.
+This is correct, but it also highlights a shortcoming: Palma lacks a graduated protection concept that distinguishes between everyday dirt, vandalism and the conservation care required for cultural assets, as shown by the Attack on Picornell Bust in El Molinar: Cleaning Alone Is Not Enough.

 What is often lost in the debate